Soldiers gather, to drink and chatter

 Michael passed away peacefully after a prolonged illness.Michael was married to Leonie, and father of Meghan and Caitlyn and father-in-law of Dan and Zaynoun.
 The Service celebrating his life was held at the Blair Chapel, Springvale Botanical Cemetery, Princes Hwy, Springvale on Wednesday 17 September 2014.

 The RVR Association regrets to advise that Joanne Robertson passed away after a long battle with cancer.
-Joanne was in the Transport Platoon of 1 RVR and 5/6 RVR in the ‘70/’80s.
-Joanne was married to Staff Sergeant Doug Robertson who was the Transport Supervisor of that time.
-She is survived by Doug and two daughters and a son, and grandchildren.
-The funeral for Joanne took place at 1400hr on Friday the 30th January, 2015 at the Uniting Church Camperdown, Cobden Road, Camperdown.
-RIP Joanne.
+Joanne was the Regiment enlistment clerk in the 70/80s , joining the Transport Platoon for bivouacs and camps.
+Joanne was married to Staff Sergeant Douglas Robertson BEM who was the Transport Supervisor at the time.
+She is survived by Doug and two daughters and a son, and 6 grandchildren.
+The funeral for Joanne took place at 1400hr on Friday the 30th January,2015 at the Uniting Church Camperdown.

 Lt Colonel Terry Blackwell RFD